 Each exam will be scheduled for 2 hours and will be a closed book examination.
+The format of the exam will be discussed in class prior to the exam date.
 Dictionaries and translators are NOT allowed into the examinations.
-Only non-programmable calculators will be allowed into the exams.
+Only non-programmable calculators may be allowed into the exams.
 Make-up exams will only be scheduled once the student has provided adequate documentation to Academic Counselling and the proper forms have been completed (see below for process).
 Students are responsible for material covered in the lectures as well as the assigned material in the text.
 Exams will not be returned to students but may be reviewed in the instructor's office.